stormlightlabs/volt/docs/usage/state.md

      data-volt-computed:doubled="count * 2">
 ```

-Computed values defined this way follow the same rules as programmatic computed signalsthey track dependencies and update automatically.
+Computed values defined this way follow the same rules as programmatic computed signals: they track dependencies and update automatically.

 ## Programmatic State